antonderegt/NAC-Competition/README.md

 This app is a program guide for the competition.

+*Android users*
+The app works offline!!
-Check out the [App](https://antonderegt.github.io/NAC-Competition/) here!
+Check out the [App](https://antonderegt.github.io/nac/) here!

+*Iphone users*
+The app also works offline!!
+But you should check out this link to the [App](https://nac.surge.sh/) here!